ryantd42/NY-Legislative-Git/2023/S6530A-2023/bill.md

   April 25, 2023
   ___________

- Introduced  by  Sen. MATTERA -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+ Introduced by Sens.
+MATTERA, WEIK -- read twice and ordered printed, and when printed to be committed to the Committee on Health -- recommitted to the Committee on Health in accordance with Senate Rule 6, sec.
+8 -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the public health law, the education law and the  execu- tive law, in relation to enacting Paige's law